Cosmian/kms/documentation/docs/kmip_2_1/formats.md

 | DSA Private Key     | Transparent DSA Private Key |                                                           |
 | DSA Public Key      | Transparent DSA Public Key  |                                                           |

-- All ASN.1 based formats are vailable as `PEM` or `DER` encoded
+- All ASN.1 based formats are available as `PEM` or `DER` encoded
 - `SPKI` is denoted `PKCS8` for public keys in KMIP
 - `SEC1` (called `ECPrivateKey` in KMIP) is only available for NIST curves (i.e. not for curve 25519 and curve 448) private keys.
 - The `D` field of the `Transparent EC Private Key` is:
   - the (absolute) value of the Big Integer of the scalar for NIST curves
   - the Big Integer value of the private key raw bytes (as big endian) for Curve 25519 and Curve 448
 - The `Q String` field of the `Transparent EC Public Key` is:
   - the uncompressed point octet form as defined in RFC5480 and used in certificates and TLS records for NIST curves.
   - the raw bytes of the public key for Curve 25519 and Curve 448

 ### Storage